mfranzil-unitn/unitn-so/README.md

 You can find the following material in the repo:

-* Laboratorio/ - Code made during labs, including notes.
+* Laboratorio/ - Code made during labs, including notes written in LaTeX.

+Additional content (mainly lecture notes written in LaTeX) can be found in the following repo: [unitn-sistemi-operativi](https://github.com/laurascotch/unitn-sistemi-operativi).

 ## Authors